hppr-dev/stoke-auth/README.md

   * 🤹 Configurable credential sources
   * 👮‍♀️ Admin console

+In simple single application environments, Stoke can be used as a drop in solution for authentication and authorization.
+In more complex envrionments, Stoke can be used as the "last leg" of authentication to simplify a local authentication implementation.
+For example in an Active Directory environment LDAP can be used as a user provider and Stoke can provide the access tokens to a set of services.

 # Quick Start

 1. Create a file named config.yaml with the following text: